bjoernalbers/diceware-wordlist-german/README.md

 The wordlists is available in these formats:

-- wordlist-german.txt: original list of german words with correct capitalization
+- `wordlist-german.txt`: original german wordlist with correct capitalization
-- wordlist-german-lowercase.txt: lowercase version of the wordlist above (suitable for a passphrase generator)
+- `wordlist-german-lowercase.txt`: lowercase version of the wordlist above
-- wordlist-german-diceware.txt: the actual german diceware wordlist
+- `wordlist-german-diceware.txt`: the actual german diceware wordlist

 ## Words